Why your business needs insurance

 Imagine you run a travel agency and, to advertise a special offer of holidays in Cancun, you put a collection of photographs of the destination on your website.
 Unfortunately, you forgot to check whether the photographs were in copyright, and the photographer has found your website and is suing you for breach of copyright.
 Your business insurance would help with your defense and any damages awarded.

 Hopefully, you can see from above that the question that should be asked is not why businesses need insurance, but why would any business risk being without insurance.
 Sure, insurance can sometimes look like an unnecessary expense as years go by without you ever having to make a claim but carrying on paying premiums, but for even the best run business disaster could be just around the corner.
 To look after your employees and your customers, business insurance is a must.
-To find out more about the types of business insurance available, visit this website.

 *As with any insurance, cover will be subject to the terms, conditions and exclusions contained in the policy wording.
 The information contained on this web page is general only and should not be relied upon as advice.